Newsteinwell/Newsteinwell.github.io/_posts/2017-12-03-images-augmentation.markdown

 # images augmentation

-To augment the images, we will use the [imgaug][imgaug-link]. *It converts a set of input images into a new, much larger set of slightly altered images.* First of all, you should install the package correctly [accoding this Documentation][imgaug-installation-documentation] .
+To augment the images, we will use the [imgaug][imgaug-link]. *It converts a set of input images into a new, much larger set of slightly altered images.* First of all, you should install the package correctly [according this Documentation][imgaug-installation-documentation] .
 Imgaug include many augmentation techniques, such as Crop, Pad, GaussianBlur.
 Here is the [quick example code to use the library][quick-use-imgaug].

 The following code implement augmentation for one image.